-(2) no significant process changes have been made.
+(2) no significant manufacturing or waste treatment process changes have been made.

 (c) Land application of any paper waste with a total toxic equivalency factor for 2,3,7,8-TCDD and 2,3,7,8-TCDF that is greater than or equal to seventy-five (75) parts per trillion is prohibited.